 My husband had to go to the veterinarian with the dog, I couldn’t make the trip, and I told him to go without me.
 We had a CB radio at home and in the car, and if he was there already, I could try calling the veterinarian’s office and ask for him.
 Nothing happened anyhow.
 I was still pregnant when he got home.

-Taking her home was uneventful, but when we got there, and I put her in the crib, our cat decides that it was nap time.
+Taking her home was uneventful, but when we got there, and I put her in the crib, our cat decided that it was nap time.
 I hadn’t realized that the cat had been sleeping in the crib while we waited for the baby to be born.
-The cat jumps in and in shock jumps right back out.
+The cat jumped in and in shock, jumped right back out.
 That ended the cat sleeping in the crib thankfully.

-The first time we took our baby home to show the family we were staying with my mother-in-law and she had given us an old crib for the baby to sleep in while we were there.
+The first time we took our baby home to New Jersey to show the family we were staying with my mother-in-law and she had given us an old crib for the baby to sleep in while we were there.
 It was bassinet-sized, and we thought it was put together right.
 During the night, she started to scream and wouldn’t stop.
-My mother-in-law yelled upstairs asking if everything was ok and just then Andy yelled at the baby and smacked the side of the crib and the whole thing fell out of the bottom.
+My mother-in-law yelled upstairs asking if everything was ok and just then, Andy yelled at the baby and smacked the side of the crib, and the whole thing fell out of the bottom.
 Instant silence everywhere.
 We were all stunned, the baby, most of all.
 She never made another sound.

 The trip up with the baby was awkward.
 She had problems with her feet and wore corrective shoes that turned her feet out rather than in and looked like she had them on backward.
 People were always telling us that we put her shoes on wrong.
 Then there was a bar attached to them to keep her legs turned a certain way.
 Try taking a long road trip holding a baby with this weighty bar on her legs and banging my legs for 10 hours or so.
 We didn’t have baby car seats back then.